-INCUS PERFORMANCE PARTNER WITH CLAIRE CASHMORE ON HER ROAD TO BECOME PARALYMPIC CHAMPION
+INCUS PERFORMANCE PARTNER WITH CLAIRE CASHMORE ON HER ROAD TO BECOMING PARALYMPIC CHAMPION

 INCUS Performance are delighted to announce the start of a long-term partnership with Claire Cashmore, a talented multisport athlete based in Loughborough, UK.
 Originally a swimmer Claire has competed in 4 paralympic games and won 8 medals, including a Gold and Silver medal at Rio 2016.
 After these games, Claire decided to transfer her talent to the sport of triathlon and has been an increasingly successful competitor ever since.
 In 2019 she became both a British and ITU World Champion in paratriathlon, following victories in her PTS5 classification races.